Orange Creamsicle Pie

 Notes

 - Cream Cheese: Always use full-fat cream cheese.
-Leave at room temperature for around 30-60 minutes to soften.
-Short on time?
-Submerge it in a bowl of warm (not hot) water for about 10 minutes.
+Soften at room temperature for 30-60 minutes or submerge foil pack in warm water for 10 minutes.

-- Zest: Zest the orange using the smallest holes on your box grater.
+- Zest Like a Pro: Zest the orange using the smallest holes on your box grater.
 Be sure to zest just the orange peel; the white part underneath is bitter.